polirritmico/ebook-scriptum/README.md

 optional transformations to the imported documents, such as AI-driven translation or text-to-speech (TTS) audio generation.

-eBook Importer uses three interchangeable main components:
+eBook Scriptum uses three interchangeable main components:

 - An `Importer`: Used to import a supported file format into an inner `Document`.